 The Greens NSW recognise that Aboriginal peoples are the traditional custodians of the land now known as New South Wales, and that they have a unique cultural and spiritual relationship with this country.

 Since the Bringing them Home report in 1997 the number of Aboriginal child removals has increased five-fold in NSW.
 This is tantamount to another stolen generation, and something we should all be concerned about.
+The child protection system continues to spend money removing children, and only a tiny fraction of that amount on strengthening families and communities so kids can stay with their parents on country.
+This must change.

 It has been a privilege to work with Grandmothers Against Removals (GMAR) in their struggle to prevent the ongoing Stolen Generations.
 This is a grassroots grouping that is now linked to a national movement called the National Aboriginal Strategic Alliance.